mmmray/mmmray.github.io/panels.md

 the custom JSON config, others do not.
 Some other clients may extract `"outbounds"` from the JSON and ignore the rest.

-I recommend that panels always keep a way to only produce regular sharelinks, as I expect that this system will eventually blow up in everybody's faces.
+The wide sharing of JSON configs instead of sharelinks is unstoppable at this point.
+Particularly for server owners who have tech-illiterate users, there are some things like mux and routing that are best configured serverside instead of configured per-client.
+All I can recommend at this point is that that panels always keep a way to only produce regular sharelinks, as I expect that this system will eventually blow up in everybody's faces.